stream-protocol/streampay-checkout-ecommerce-sdk/README.md

 # `@streampay/checkout-sdk`

-StreamPay Checkout eCommerce SDK lets you effortlessly create NFT minting functions for Candy Machine v2 collections.
+StreamPay SDK lets you effortlessly create NFT minting functions for Candy Machine v2 collections.
 Simulate minting transactions for multiple use-cases like NFT collection launch, gasless mint and many more on Solana Blockchain!

 ## Installation